 Did your children show any interest or desire to influence your renovation at all?
 Have they had any input into final decisions?

 My boys are not really bothered although we haven’t got round to doing their bedrooms yet where I’m sure they will be quite vocal!
 We have just done our daughter’s bedroom and she did play a big part in that.
 She chose the colours…(grey and white I’ve taught her well!) and she had great fun choosing her accessories.
 What’s funny is she talks about us doing her own renovation when she eventually leaves home so all these moves must not have upset her too much.

 Did you find it easy to communicate your ideas and requirements to the professionals you were working with?

-Well that’s difficult as we haven’t really had anyone in, other than our trusted specialist plumber and electrician.
+Well, that’s difficult as we haven’t really had anyone in, other than our trusted specialist plumber and electrician.
 So basically, it’s me communicating with Niall.
 He usually put his ideas forward as well, then we go with my plan (that’s a joke by the way!)

-What advice would you give to someone who perhaps lacks confidence to be assertive when they’re renovating a property and working with various people?
+What advice would you give to someone who perhaps lacks the confidence to be assertive when they're renovating a property and working with various people?

 Be brave, follow your gut, have confidence in yourself; and listen and learn from others.

 Did you live in the house while it was being renovated?
 And if you did, what was challenging or good about it?